Vivekpsps3/270-dev/lab3.md

 *   **Log out of your lab station so that you don't get a logout penalty.**

 **Make sure to confirm that you have received all checkoffs on the [Evaluation page](https://engineering.purdue.edu/ece270/submit/?item=lab3) for your lab section before leaving.** You must also confirm that you did not receive a 25% penalty for bringing in liquids, or leaving an unclean/unusable station.
 If you did, you must resolve the issue with your TA before leaving.

-* * *

-Questions or comments about the course and/or the content of these webpages should be sent to the [Course Webmaster](mailto:ece270@ecn.purdue.edu).
-All the materials on this site are intended solely for the use of students enrolled in ECE 270 at the West Lafayette Campus of Purdue University.
-Downloading, copying, or reproducing any of the copyrighted materials posted on this site (documents or videos) for anything other than educational purposes is forbidden.

-if (localStorage.darkmode == "true") { document.documentElement.setAttribute("theme", "dark"); window.code\_theme = "vs-dark"; } else { document.documentElement.setAttribute("theme", "light"); window.code\_theme = "vs"; }